Planning to visit Phuket soon and want to make the best out of your time here? You are going to need at least 7 days to really do this island justice.

 I highly recommend the "Phang Nga Bay Sea Cave Canoeing & James Bond Island by Big Boat" tour, which should allow you to see all the beautiful places in Phang Nga Bay and have a variety of adventurous activities for you to enjoy.

-Looking for a complete travel guide to Phang Nga?
-Check out:10 Best Things to Do in Phang Nga
+10 Best Things to Do in Phang Nga10 Best Things to Do in Phang Nga

 Day 5: Beach Day